/ 5 min read /

 • Powerful but heavy

-Not really best-suit for Startups, but is a bit more affordable than Looker pricing plan
+Pricing: Not best for Startups, but is a bit more affordable than the Looker pricing plan.

 • Offer both an on-premise and cloud-based option